-What’s What: Understanding the ISO 14000 Family Of Standards
+Understanding the ISO 14000 Family of Standards

-What’s What: Understanding the ISO 14000 Family Of Standards
+Understanding the ISO 14000 Family of Standards

 Back in the year 1987, the International Organization for Standardization introduced a number of norms known as the ISO 9000 series.
 For the first time, there were internationally recognized quality management standards.
 The approach to these standards was voluntary.
 If you wanted the ISO 9000 certificate, you could obtain it by a third party.